citruspers/SBASE-smoothieware-for-Kossel-Plus/readme.md

 delta.grid - specific autolevel grid information generated for my machine.
 You really don't need this.

+firmware.bin - firmware from 03/16/2018.
+Works for me.

 TFT:
 mkstft28.bin - Makerbase's firmware for the TFT32 screen (seems like 28 -32 are identical in terms of firmware)